Ilse Huizinga

-Ilse Huizinga (15 October 1966) is a Dutch jazz singer.
+Ilse Huizinga (born 15 October 1966) is a Dutch jazz singer.
 She performs throughout Europe.

 History

 She lived in Australia for a year and attended the University of Amsterdam, where she received a degree in public administration.
 From 1993 to 1996 she studied music at the Conservatorium van Amsterdam and took master classes with Dianne Reeves and Margriet Eshuis.

-Her informal debut was at Ronnie Scott's, and she has also performed at Concertgebouw and Amsterdam's Bijlmerbajes prison.
+Her informal debut was at Ronnie Scott's, and she has performed at Concertgebouw and Amsterdam's Bijlmerbajes prison.
 She has toured in Spain, Turkey, Switzerland and France, and regularly performs in the United Kingdom.
 A winner of the Schiedam Jazz Award, she has represented the Netherlands at the international jazz festival in Vienne, France.
 In 2011 Huizinga formed Vocal Jazz Trip, a tour operator based in Amsterdam that hosts vocal jazz master classes and jazz themed city breaks in Paris, Berlin, Rome, New York City, Prague, and London.
 She was invited to several concerts in China and performed with the Orchestra de Jazz do Algarve in Portugal.